cvisionai/tator/doc/setup_tator/cluster.rst

 The certificate has been issued.
 Note the location of the certificate files.

-**Note: If you were unable to acquire certificate after following the steps above, install Certbot-Auto and repeat step 4.**
+**Note: If you were unable to acquire certificate after following the steps above, install Certbot-Auto**

 Certbot-auto installation steps:
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^